A make-ahead dish that never fails to please!

 I have always had a fondness for crab cakes.
 A favourite Ottawa restaurant that sadly is no more, The Upstairs Bistro, used to make some of the best I’ve ever tasted.
 I used to beg the owner to let me order his crab cakes for takeout when my kids were babies and we didn’t get out much.
-I was recently reminded how much I love crab cakes when I tasted the delicious ones on offer at the National Arts Centre’s le café, as part of their summertime terrace menu.
 I had fun playing around with inexpensive but surprisingly good canned crab meat to come up with this recipe.
 Any salsa or chutney would do as an accompaniment, but this grilled mango/red pepper version is pretty darn tasty.
 Another great thing about this dish is that you can prepare the crab cakes up to a day ahead and reheat them at serving time.

 For the salsa:

-3 tablespoons olive oil (used flavoured such as lime, mango, etc. if you can find it)l
+- 3 tablespoons (45 mL) olive oil (used flavoured such as lime, mango, etc. if you can find it)

 For the crab cakes:

-2 cans (approx 125g each) tinned crabmeat (drained of any liquid)
+- 2 cans (approx 125 grams each) tinned crabmeat (drained of any liquid)

 For the salsa:

-- Grill the largest mango slices (reserving the smaller ones that might slip through the grate), lime halves and red pepper strips over medium-high heat on the barbeque.
-(You can also do this in a heavy frying pan if it’s more convenient).
+- Grill the largest mango slices (reserving the smaller ones that might slip through the grate) and red pepper over medium-high heat on the barbeque.
+(You can also lay the mango and peppers out on a baking tray and char them under your oven’s broiler, if that’s more convenient).

 - Once very lightly charred and beginning to soften, remove from heat.